Tropical Fock-Goncharov coordinates for $\mathrm{SL}_3$-webs on surfaces II: naturality: KTGS cone for the square: Hilbert basis

-The relations of Proposition \ref{prop:relations-in-the-square} can be viewed as \textit{tropical $\mathrm{SL}_3$ skein relations}.
-Indeed, they can be ``predicted'' as the result of resolving the overlapping webs in the square (corresponding to a given relation in the cone) by one of the two Kuperberg $\mathrm{SL}_3$ skein relations \cite[\S 4, $q=1$]{KuperbergCommMathPhys96} (one resolution per crossing in the picture).
+\begin{remark} The relations of Proposition \ref{prop:relations-in-the-square} can be viewed as `tropical $\mathrm{SL}_3$ skein relations'.
+Indeed, they can be `predicted' as the result of resolving the overlapping webs in the square (corresponding to a side of a given relation in the cone) by the Kuperberg $\mathrm{SL}_3$ skein relation \cite[Section $4$, $q=1$]{KuperbergCommMathPhys96} (one resolution per crossing in the picture).
 See also \cite{XieArxiv13}. \end{remark}